-FLSA Rule 3: Unauthorized Overtime Threats to Businesses
+FLSA Rule 3: Unauthorized Overtime Poses Threat To Businesses

 It has been over eight decades since the Fair Labor Standard Act (FLSA) was enacted in America.
 The law introduced the concept of overtime pay, which compelled companies to compensate their employees for time worked exceeding 40 hours per week.